Skip to main content

 You can configure secondary storage using Helm charts, Docker Compose, or manual configuration files.

-Camunda uses the data.secondary-storage configuration to define which database backend supports advanced web applications and APIs.
+Camunda uses the data.secondary-storage configuration to define which secondary storage backend supports Orchestration Cluster web applications and APIs (for example, Operate, Tasklist, Identity, and search endpoints).

 note